Unifying Summary Statistic Selection for Approximate Bayesian Computation: Related work and connections with expected posterior entropy

-However, the error score $\delta_k=\max_\theta \abs{\log R_k}$ can have surprising properties because considering the maximum assigns equal importance to all subsets of the parameter space--even regions that we know to be irrelevant.
+Importantly, the error score $\delta_k=\max_\theta \abs{\log R_k}$ assigns equal importance to all subsets of the parameter space, even regions we know to be irrelevant.
 For example, suppose that the posterior given the currently selected $k-1$ summaries is normal with variance $\sigma_{k-1}^2$, and the posterior after adding the $k^\mathrm{th}$ summary is identical except for a different variance $\sigma_{k}^2$.
 Even if $\sigma_k$ and $\sigma_{k-1}$ differ by an infinitesimal amount, $\delta_k$ is unbounded because

 The error score is dominated by regions of the parameter space that have virtually no posterior mass.
 The expected value $\E[\theta\dist\posterior{\theta\mid t_k,\ldots,t_1}]{\log R_k\parentheses{\theta}}$ instead weights discrepancies between the two distributions by the posterior mass.
-This quantity is in fact the Kullback-Leibler divergence considered by \citet{Barnes2012} (see \cref{sec:maxinfo} for details).
+This quantity is in fact the KL divergence considered by \citet{Barnes2012} (see \cref{sec:maxinfo} for details).